Monday, January 2, 2012

 Goodbye, Sweat Rag: Mainstream Beauty Revisited

-We're going to sidestep from reflections on South Africa and Swaziland – I'd rather talk about how pretty I felt on New Year's Eve.
-I don't care how ridiculous that sounds.
+We're going to sidestep from my reflections on South Africa and Swaziland.
+Right now I would rather talk about how pretty I felt this New Year's Eve.

 Since returning to the states after almost two years on "The Dark Continent," I've felt attractive again.
-That is, attractive as depicted by the media; how I adorned myself semi-accordingly from age 12 to 23.
-Attractive in the sense of no longer exuding the scent of toxic bug spray every night and sweating profusely from every pore, two disadvantages of living in malaria-riddled sub-Saharan Africa.
+That is, attractive in the sense of no longer exuding the scent of toxic bug spray every night and sweating profusely from every pore, two disadvantages of living in malaria-riddled sub-Saharan Africa.

-No, I would not like to revert back to constantly looking moist and feeling slippery.
-I do miss the exotic inconvenience of every bit of exposed skin being covered in red dust and dirt at the end of my days; yet, adapt as I tried, it didn't fit my standards of "pretty."
+Now that I am back home in the U.S., I cannot say I would readily revert back to constantly looking moist and feeling slippery.
+I do miss the exotic inconvenience of every bit of exposed skin being covered in red dust and dirt at the end of my days; yet, adapt as I tried, it still didn't fit my standards of "pretty" or even "comfortable."

-I spent this recent New Year's Eve in my hometown in the U.S., Omaha, Nebraska.
+I spent this recent New Year's Eve in my hometown, Omaha, Nebraska.
 It was the first big event I've been to since being back in America for two months.
 To my delight, besides hours of sweaty high-energy dancing, no outside interference converted my appearance.
 Not heat, rain, humidity, mosquitos or sickness.
 I took a laughable amount of time to get ready for the evening, but I enjoyed every minute.

 Tuesday, November 15, 2011